Smudge202/smudge202.github.io/_posts/2015-07-31-standards.md

 }
 ```

-There will be cases where exception logic cannot be avoided, but always use it as a last resort!
+There will be cases where exception logic cannot be avoided, but always **use it as a last resort**!

 ### On Error Resume Next

-One of the most bizarre statements I recall learning back in VB days, but _On Error Resume Next_ simply means to ignore an exception and continue processing. _Exceptions_ are **exceptional**.
+One of the most bizarre statements I recall learning back in VB days was _On Error Resume Next_, which simply means to ignore an exception and continue processing. **Exceptions are exceptional**.
+This is sometimes mixed with _exception logic_ but not in all cases.
+I appreciate developers will also often try/catch an exception because they don't want an exception to bubble, but oftentimes the higher level component is in a better position to handle and react to an exception.

-#### wip
+### Validation

+Validation comes in two forms.
+There is code validation which asserts that method arguments are valid, correct code flow is followed (opening a connection before using it for example), and so forth.
+These are perfectly suitable places to `throw` a **relevant and descriptive** exception, but should not be confused with _user input validation_.

+There are those that argue that it is easier to throw exceptions for malformed user input and have high level catch blocks generate a friendly UI from the exception, but this is not a practice I follow or advocate.
+Validation issues should be returned as part of a model whilst exceptions are used for their intended purpose.